How to Create a Coffee Shop Business Plan

-While there are currently two other coffee shops within the immediate area, neither offer patio seating or plenty of available parking.
+While there currently are two other coffee shops within the immediate area, neither offer patio seating or substantial parking.
 One does not offer free wifi.

 What Makes Java Jake's Coffee House Unique

-Java Jake's Coffee House marketing strategy is to cater to the the young and "young at heart" with top quality products, great service, and plenty of seating indoors and out.
-We aim to be the destination place to meet with friends, relax, and enjoy a great cup of coffee.
-Ultra-fast wifi will enable students and business people to readily communicate and work on school or business activities.
+Java Jake's Coffee House marketing strategy is to cater to the the young and young at heart with top quality products, great service, and plenty of seating indoors and out.
+We aim to be the place to meet with friends, relax, and enjoy a great cup of coffee.
+Ultrafast wifi will enable students and business people to readily communicate and work on school or business activities.

 Section 3: Market Analysis and the Competition

-In this section of the coffee shop business plan, you need to demonstrate that you have thoroughly analyzed the target market and that there is enough demand for your products to make your coffee business viable.
+Demonstrate that you have thoroughly analyzed the target market and that there is enough demand for your products to make your coffee business viable.
 The competitive analysis includes an assessment of the competition and how your coffee business will compete in the sector.
-The Target Market description and Competitive Analysis portions can be two separate sections in the plan or combined as shown below:

 Given the proximity to schools and office complexes, our primary target market will be students and professional business people.
 Both groups are heavy consumers of coffee, tea, and snacks.